Docs: Features: Workspaces

 If multiple hosts are configured by the temp-schema environment – either via a comma-separated host value, or a host-wrapper script which emits multiple hosts – then the first successfully-reachable host will be used for the temp-schema.
 This functionality may be leveraged as a mechanism for high availability of the workspace database servers.

-You should generally ensure that the database server for the temp-schema environment closely matches the real target environment, in terms of vendor (MySQL vs MariaDB), version series, and server options that affect DDL such as sql_mode and innodb_strict_mode.
+You should ensure that the database server for the temp-schema environment closely matches the real target environment, in terms of vendor (MySQL vs MariaDB), version series, and server options that affect DDL such as sql_mode and innodb_strict_mode.
 Skeema will emit a non-fatal warning if the servers differ in flavor, or a fatal error if the servers differ in lower_case_table_names, but no other validations are performed.
 If needed, you can override any differing session-scoped variables by setting connect-options in the temp-schema environment’s configuration.

 Docker workspaces

-• This can cause problems if your schema definitions rely on Aurora-specific features.
+• AWS Aurora compatibility: With Aurora flavors, vanilla MySQL images are substituted automatically.
+For example, with flavor=aurora:8.0, Docker image “mysql:8.0” will be used instead.
+This can cause subtle problems if your schema definitions rely on Aurora-specific features.
 For example, AWS backported MySQL 8’s utf8mb4_0900_ai_ci collation into Aurora 5.7, whereas standard MySQL 5.7 does not support it.

 If the drawbacks of Docker workspaces are too problematic in your environment, as an alternative consider using the temp-schema offloading Premium feature, which is more flexible.